Ibexian/EastMeetsKitchen/_posts/2017-04-15-colorful-glutinous-rice-balls-in-coconut-milk-bua-loy.md

 1. Mix glutinous rice flour and pandan juice until a ball of dough forms.
 Dough should resemble play-dough consistency and not be sticky to the hands.
 2. Roll dough into a log.
 Cut into bite-sized pieces.
 Form into small balls.
 Place on sheet pan.
 Glutinous rice balls can be frozen at this point.
 3. To cook the glutinous rice balls, bring a pot of water to a boil.
 Add in the fresh or frozen balls.
 Simmer until the balls float.
 Strain and place into a bowl of water.
-4. To prepare the coconut milk, heat coconut milk, sugar and pandan leaves on medium heat until sugar dissolves.
+4. To prepare the coconut milk mixture, heat coconut milk, sugar and pandan leaves on medium heat until sugar dissolves.
 Turn off heat and let pandan leaves steep for about 5 minutes before discarding.
 5. To serve, spoon glutinous rice balls into a bowl and add infused coconut milk.
 </figure>